|

 Relax

-relax and refresh.
-So in addition to packing swim suits, suntan lotion and
+to relax and refresh.
+So in addition to packing swim suits, suntan

-hiking shoes, bring a stack of novels, CD’s, and your favorite piña colada
+lotion and hiking shoes, bring a stack of novels (or your Kindle), and your

 Picture Gallery